antononcube/SimplifiedMachineLearningWorkflows-book/R/DataScienceStudyGroup-SouthFL-Meetup-October-2020/presentation/Multi-language-Data-Wrangling-Translations.md

 command =  '''
 use dfStarwars;
-filter by "species" is "Human"; select name, sex, homeworld; inner join with dfStarwarsVehicles on "name";
+filter by "species" is "Human"; select the columns name, sex, homeworld; inner join with dfStarwarsVehicles by "name";
 '''
 res = ParseWorkflowSpecifications.ToDataQueryWorkflowCode( command = command, execute = True, globals = globals() )